Sagar9914/ranking_candidate/README.md

 ## AI tools declaration

-Built with assistance from Claude (Anthropic) for code structure and documentation.
+Built with assistance from copilot for code structure debug and documentation.